tjh/tjh.github.io/_posts/2010-07-03-ppl-day-20-successive-refinement-part-2.markdown

 ## What's next

 Always one to get going on the next thing...I'm already thinking about what I'll do next month.
-The ideas I like best involve either creating an app from scratch and applying Clean Code principles, or perhaps cleaning up my Twitter Filter or Am I Down.I may not be brave enough to commit to a full 30 days, but perhaps I can keep up the pace.
+The ideas I like best involve either creating an app from scratch and applying Clean Code principles, or perhaps cleaning up my Twitter Filter or Am I Down.

+I may not be brave enough to commit to a full 30 days, but perhaps I can keep up the pace.
 Ideally, I would spend 30-60 minutes each day and post the repo and selected improvements as I go.
 My latest thinking is that I would implement Am I Down in Rails 3 with Reddis and maybe Mongo.